A Gazan father went to register his twins’ births. They were killed in an Israeli airstrike, hospital officials say - KESQ

 “May God unite you together in paradise my dear,” said one imam.
 “I swear to God you will be reunited with them in paradise and be with them forever.”

-Al Qumsan told CNN that he had moved his family to an apartment in Deir al-Balah, in a desperate attempt to protect his then-pregnant wife from Israel’s relentless bombing campaign on Gaza.
+Al Qumsan told CNN he had moved his family to an apartment in Deir al-Balah, in a desperate attempt to protect his then-pregnant wife from Israel’s relentless bombing campaign on Gaza – during which at least 115 babies have been born and killed, according to the Ministry of Health there.

 Just days earlier, Jumana had published a post on Facebook celebrating the birth of her twin babies, describing them as a “miracle.”
 The couple were married last summer, before the Israel-Hamas war began.